There are so many things to do that it’s tough to decide the best things to do in Cozumel, especially when you only have one day in port.

 Best Places for Lunch in San Miguel, Cozumel

 If you love food, you’ll be happy to learn that Cozumel has some fabulous places to eat.
 If you’re like me, when I travel, I want to make sure to sample the best authentic food I can find.
-Cozumel has several restaurants won’t disappoint.
+Cozumel has several restaurants that won’t disappoint.

 When you only have one day to spare, it’s helpful to know exactly where to eat in Cozumel.
 Here are some fantastic suggestions!
 And yes, I’ve been to all of them.